saasquatch/squatch-js/README.md

 Unregistered users are also able to interact with your referral program using the `cookieUser` function, and later they can be registered in our system.
 To upsert `anonymous users`/`users` and load a widget, use the `squatch.widgets` instance.

-Note: If `engagementMedium` is required in the `squatch.widgets` functions if you want to load the widget.
+Note: `engagementMedium` is required in the `squatch.widgets` functions if you want to load the widget.
 Otherwise, Squatch.js will look for your portal settings and render the widget that's mapped to the URL where this snippet is included.

 ```html
 <script type="text/javascript">